 Anomalys, such as this, divides Owerri more than it unites her.
 If the zone would make any impression or even clinch the governorship seat, it must sort out these issues.

 Lack of Visible Unity:

 It is indeed highly unfortunate that despite our large size (9 local governments) and strategic position, Owerri Zone has remained weighed down by disunity, blackmail, backstabbing, and the very ugly and archaic ‘pull him down syndrome’ mostly influenced and sponsored from outside the zone.
 Traits like these among brothers do not enhance their welfare but diminish their collective efforts to a common goal.
-They simply erode any major gain with the hope of diminishing it, quickly build fear and distrust instead of enhancing confidence and fortitude.
-Sadly, Owerri Zone has not found a way of weeding herself off these deadly yet harmlessly appearing traits.
-Brotherliness and brotherhood have become a costly commodity in Owerri where it concerns politics.
+They simply erode any major gain with the hope of diminishing it, quickly building fear and distrust instead of enhancing confidence and fortitude.
+Sadly, Owerri Zone has not found a way of weeding herself off these deadly counter productive traits.
+Brotherliness and brotherhood have become a costly commodity in Owerri zone where it concerns politics.
 The importance of unity cannot be overemphasised.